pkhuong/pkhuong.github.io/source/_posts/2025-08-14-monoid-augmented-fifos.markdown

 all short push/pop sequences for the free (list append) monoid; see [the bottom of the implementation file](/images/2025-08-14-monoid-augmented-fifos/monoid-fifo.py).
-It seems to work (manually mutating the implementation did flag all the changes I tried), and I'm confident it's possible to implement this algorithm so every operation take constant time with respect to the input values!
+It seems to work (manually mutating the implementation did flag all the changes I tried), and I'm confident it's possible to implement this algorithm (for suitable monoids) so every operation take constant time with respect to the input values!

 If you're already thinking about how you'd implement something like this in branch-free amd64 or RV64, or even in gateware (I know I am!),
 $DAYJOB might be a good fit.
-Send me an email if that sounds interesting!
+Send me an email if that sounds interesting.

 <small>Thank you
 Jacob,